namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 6/17/24
+- More testing of 2637
+- Finding a few frontend issues as I test so will be working on those

 ### 6/14/24
-- Today will be focused on testing 2637 and fixing any issues
-- Also will test my PRs from yesterday on GETS
+- More 2637

 ### 6/13/24
 - Continued working on 2637